tirtho/azure-templates/README.md

 > az group create --name TRPythonFunc --location eastus
 > az deployment group create --resource-group TRPythonFunc --template-file template-azure-python-function.json
 ```
 Note: You can put your subscription id in a parameters.json file as below.
-Then in the 'az deployment command above, pass --parameters parameters.json.
+Then in the 'az deployment..` command above, pass --parameters parameters.json.

 ```
 {